intel-retail/automated-self-checkout/docs_src/OVMS/profileLauncherConfigs.md

 # Profile Configuration

 For the profile launcher, each profile has its own configuration for different pipelines.
-The configuration of each profile is done through an yaml configuration file, configuration.yaml.
-One example of configuration.yaml is [shown here for classification](https://github.com/intel-retail/automated-self-checkout/blob/main/configs/opencv-ovms/cmd_client/res/classification/configuration.yaml):
+The configuration of each profile is done through a yaml configuration file, configuration.yaml.
+One example of configuration.yaml is [shown here for classification profile](https://github.com/intel-retail/automated-self-checkout/blob/main/configs/opencv-ovms/cmd_client/res/classification/configuration.yaml):

 ```yaml
 OvmsSingleContainer: false